The Rooster Crows

-The Rooster Crows: A Book of American Rhymes and Jingles, written and illustrated by Maud and Miska Petersham, is a 1945 picture book published by Simon & Schuster.
+The Rooster Crows: A Book of American Rhymes and Jingles, written and illustrated by Maud and Miska Petersham, is a 1945 picture book published by The Macmillan Company.
 The Rooster Crows was a Caldecott Medal winner for illustration in 1946.
 This book is a collection of traditional American nursery rhymes, finger games, skipping rhymes, jingles, and counting-out rhymes.
 They come from collections all over America.

 Description

 The book is 64 pages, with rhymes and jingles as well illustrations on each page.
 The illustrations in the book are done in pencil with color.
 The colors in the book stay within grey, white, green, orange, and red.

 Plot summary

 “Little Miss Muffet” and “Star Light, Star Bright,” come back to the memory as easily as “Roses are red, Violets are blue.”
 There are finger games that give illustrations of how to play as one goes: